Indiana Woodland Culture

 Artist's rendering of a ceremony on the Great Mound at Mounds State Park.

 The Adena were not one large tribe, but likely a group of interconnected communities living mostly in Ohio and Indiana.
-The Adena were significant for their food cultivation, pottery and commerce network, which covered a vast area from the Great Lakes to the Gulf of Mexico.
+The Adena culture is known for food cultivation, pottery, and commercial networks that covered a vast area from the Great Lakes to the Gulf of Mexico.

-Over a period of 500 years the Adena culture transformed into what we call the Hopewell tradition.
+Over a period of 500 years, the Adena culture transformed into what we call the Hopewell tradition.
 Much like the Adena, the Hopewell were not one large group, but were a group of interrelated societies.
-And just as with the Adena, archaeologists also coined the name Hopewell.
+Just like with the Adena, archaeologists also coined the name Hopewell.

 The Hopewell’s large trade networks connected them with other cultures.
 Some archaeologists see the Hopewell as the pinnacle of the Adena.
-The Adena-Hopewell had a nascent social hierarchy.
-The evolution from hunter-gatherers to agriculture meant stability as well as economic expansion and population growth.
+The Adena-Hopewell had a social hierarchy.
+The cultural evolution from hunter-gatherers to agriculture meant stability for the people as well as economic expansion and population growth.

-Out of these changes came social hierarchy, and from there tribes and chiefdoms emerged.
-No evidence exists of the Hopewell in Indiana after 500 CE, but some archaeologists think that sometime before European contact, the Hopewell could have become what we know now as the Miami or Shawnee.
+Out of these cultural changes, tribes and chiefdoms emerged.
+No evidence exists of the Hopewell in Indiana after A.D.
+500, but some scholars think that some time before European contact, the Hopewell could have become what we know now as the Miami or Shawnee.

 The Woodland Period is often associated with the building of mounds, also called earthworks.
 Many of these mounds were built by the Adena.
 The mounds were used by Woodland peoples for various religious and ceremonial purposes.
 More than 300 of these mounds have been identified in central Indiana.
 All of them are on the eastern side of a river, leading scholars to think the location of a mound was deliberate.

 The mounds at Mounds State Park were built around 250 BCE.
-The Great Mound is the largest among 10 found at the park.
-The Great Mound was most likely used for ceremonies, but we do not know for sure.
-The Adena built the mound but the Hopewell used it for burials.
-Fiddleback Mound is in the shape of a figure 8 (much like a fiddle).
-Archaeologists believe that Fiddleback was a midden (i.e., a trash heap), which can provide a wealth of information about a group’s daily life.
-The Circle Mound is actually rectangular.
+The Great Mound is the largest among ten found at the park.
+The Great Mound was most likely used for ceremonies.
+Although the Adena built the mound, the Hopewell used it for burials.

 The Mississippian Culture

 The Mississippian Culture was another mound-building civilization.
-This people lived in the Midwest from 800 to 1,600 CE.
+This group lived in the Midwest from 800 to 1600.
 The Mississippians built large mounds with platforms on top.
 On these platforms they built houses and public buildings.
-The staple food for this culture was maize, their name for corn.
+The staple food for this culture was maize, also known as corn.
 Like the Adena-Hopewell, Mississippians had a large trade network.

-The Mississippians had a more fully evolved social hierarchy than the Adena-Hopewell.
+Evidence suggests that the Mississippians had a more fully evolved social hierarchy than the Adena-Hopewell.
 The hierarchy used the chiefdom as its political structure.
 The Mississippians left behind physical evidence of their daily life in the form of artifacts, giving us clues about their daily life.
 “Mississippian” is a name given to this group by modern archaeologists.
-It is not a name they were known by when they lived here.
+There are no records of their original name.